choke06/Verity/README.md

 # The Problem

-Product specs conflict across retailers, manufacturers, and government sites.
-Sources copy each other, so errors propagate.
-You can't resolve conflicts by majority vote alone.
+Sources frequently copy each other, causing incorrect claims to propagate across the web.
+Simple majority voting fails because agreement does not imply independence.

 # The Core Challenge